 A bag contains seven red balls, six yellow balls, and four black balls.
 If a ball is randomly selected, find the probability of it being neither red nor

 Now this question is all about complementary events, and that is events whose

 probabilities add up to one.
 You can either have one thing happening or the other thing happening.
 Now given that we’ve got red and yellow and black balls in the bag, if we pick a ball

 out at random, it’s going to either be black, or red or yellow.
 We’re absolutely certain that it’s gonna be one of those two things.

-If we add up how many balls we’ve got in the bag, that’s seven plus six plus
+If we add up how many balls we’ve got in the bag, that’s seven plus six plus four,

 that’s 17 in total.
 Four of them are black, and the other 13 are either red or yellow.
 So the probability of picking a black ball is four out of 17, and the probability of

 And the question said: Find the probability of it being neither red nor yellow.
 And if we- neither red nor yellow, we’re not in this situation; we must be in this

+situation.
 So that’s equal to the probability of it being black which is four seventeenths.
 So our answer is four seventeenths.

 Now just before we go, let’s look at another way of doing this question.
 Now another way of looking at this is that we could either pick a red or yellow ball,

 or we could not pick a red or yellow ball.
 In other words, neither red nor yellow ball.
 That’s an either-or situation.
 We know one of those two things must happen, so their probabilities must add up to

 I can see what do I have to add to that number to make one to find out the

 probability that it’s neither red nor yellow.
 And in fact, that’s four seventeenths, the same answer.

 And essentially that second approach is saying that something either will or won’t

-won’t happen.
+happen.
 We’re absolutely certain of that.
 So the probability that it’ll happen plus the probability that it doesn’t happen is

 equal to one.
-By rearranging that, if we know the probability that it will happen, we can work
+By rearranging that, if we know the probability that it will happen, we can work out

 the probability that it won’t happen.
 And if we know the probability that it won’t happen, then we can work out the

 probability that it will happen.